mikiec84/generator-botlerplate/README.md

 ![alt text][logo4]

-If you want a mongoDB, he will install you the package for use it, and you just need to fill the config.js when all steps are done.
-If you don't, you can install it after, no problems.
+If you want a mongoDB, the required package will be installed.
+You just need to fill the config.js when all steps are completed.
+You can also install it after, no problems.

-He will ask you what connector you want to use, you have choices with Slack, Messenger, Kik, Microsoft Bot connector,or just don't connect your bot.
+When asked for the connector you want to use, choose between Slack, Messenger, Kik, Microsoft Bot connector, or just don't connect your bot.
-This connector will directly connect your bot to this chat.
-You will be directly have the server do you need, and it's will be more simple for you.
+This connector will automatically connect your bot to the chosen channel.
+You will directly have the server you need, so it's easier for you.

 [logo5]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/connector.png "Recast.AI"

 ![alt text][logo5]

-Select your favorite, and go for the last step !

-This last step is for knowing if you want an example of some intents or not.
-This example is a little bot who can explain you better how to start with Recast.
+In this last step, decide if you want to have an example intent or not.
+The example given is a bot explaining you how to start with Recast.AI.
-Obviously you have a great documentation for this, but it can help to better understand all the same.
+You can always refer to our documentation for further information.
-This intents are the first bot you automaticaly have if you register on [Recast.AI](https://recast.ai).
+The intents you'll get as an example are the ones from the bot you automatically have when registering on [Recast.AI](https://recast.ai).

 [logo6]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/example.png "Recast.AI"

 ![alt text][logo6]

-Press enter, and let the generator do the rest !
+Press enter, and let the generator do the rest!

-He will install all you need  in a folder with your project's name.
+Everything you need is created in a folder with your project's name.

 [logo7]: https://github.com/RecastAI/generator-botlerplate/blob/features/prompt/generators/app/ressources/end.png "Recast.AI"